 Admission into Year 7 in September 2020

-Please refer to the Frequently Asked Questions (FAQs) below before contacting the school wil any queries.
-All queries should be emailed to firstname.lastname@example.org, however, please note that we cannot provide any further information other than what is given in the FAQs.
+Please read the Frequently Asked Questions (FAQs) before contacting the school with any queries.
+Please note that we cannot provide any further information other than the information provided in the FAQs.

 Open Evening - Recording of Talks